-We ensure that the staff we appoint to the school are suitable, our recruitment procedures are rigorous and we follow the statutory guidance published in part 3 of Keeping Children Safe in Education (2016).
+We ensure that the staff we appoint to Walter Infant School and Nursery are suitable, our recruitment procedures are rigorous and we follow the statutory guidance published in part 3 of Keeping Children Safe in Education (2016).
 Vetting and barring checks are undertaken on relevant people, including governors and volunteers.